-If you have become a victim in this type of accident, call Bisnar Chase Riverside Personal Injury Lawyers now at 949-203-3814.
+If you have become a victim in this type of accident, call Bisnar Chase Riverside Personal Injury Attorneys.
 Our dedicated attorneys and staff go the extra mile for each and every client because we know that you count on us during this challenging and difficult time in your life.

 What Leads to a Pedestrian Accident

 The following factors can put you and other pedestrians in harms way: